 5. Contact possibility via the website

 The website of the aeroLiFi GmbH contains information that enables a quick electronic contact to our enterprise, as well as direct communication with us, which also includes a general address of the so-called electronic mail (e-mail address).
 If a data subject contacts the controller by e-mail or via a contact form, the personal data transmitted by the data subject are automatically stored.
 Such personal data transmitted on a voluntary basis by a data subject to the data controller are stored for the purpose of processing or contacting the data subject.
-There is no transfer of this personal data to third parties.
+Visitor comments or filled contact form may be checked through an automated spam detection service.

 The data controller shall process and store the personal data of the data subject only for the period necessary to achieve the purpose of storage, or as far as this is granted by the European legislator or other legislators in laws or regulations to which the controller is subject to.

 If the storage purpose is not applicable, or if a storage period prescribed by the European legislator or another competent legislator expires, the personal data are routinely blocked or erased in accordance with legal requirements.

 We use social plugins from various social networks (Instagram and LinkedIn) on our website.